 Staff will be trained to recognise the signs of a child who may be experiencing a mental health problem.
 Carlisle Infant School and Hampton Hill Junior School aims to promote positive mental health for all staff and pupils.
 To do so, we take into account the government's Mental health and behaviour in schools guidance.

-Our mental health leads are: Caroline Wrigglesworth at Hampton Hill Junior School Monique Goddard at Carlisle Infant School Useful links: Local partnership guidance Mind NSPCC: Child mental health
+Our mental health lead is:

+Caroline Wrigglesworth at Hampton Hill Junior School Monique Goddard at Carlisle Infant School Useful links:

+Mind

+NSPCC: Child mental health